 This chai cream cheese frosting is less sweet than your typical frosting because of the tanginess from the cream cheese.
 But you may still want to add a drop or two of one of the acids mentioned above.

-To begin, in a small bowl or ramekin, create your chai mix by combing all ingredients for your own spice blend before setting them aside.
+Make Chai Spice Blend: In a small bowl or ramekin, combine all ingredients for your own spice blend before setting them aside.

-With a hand mixer or the bowl of a stand mixer and paddle attachment, beat the butter on high speed until smooth, about 2 minutes.
-Do the same with cream cheese, mixing for another minute until smooth.
+Beat Butter and Cream Cheese: With a paddle attachment and bowl of a stand mixer, beat the butter until smooth, about 2 minutes.
+Mix in cream cheese and repeat the step for another minute or so on low speed until smooth.

-Add powdered sugar, pinch of salt, and vanilla extract.
-Continue mixing for about a minute, scraping down the sides of the bowl with a rubber spatula as needed.
+Add Sugar and Vanilla: Add powdered sugar and vanilla extract, mixing until fully combined.
+Scrape down the bowl with a rubber spatula as needed.

-Add your chai spices to the mixing bowl, incorporating until well-combined.
+Flavor with Chai: Add chai spices to the mixing bowl and blend until well-combined.

 Ingredients like butter and other dairy products whip up much more easily when they're room temperature.
 Trying adding a firm stick of butter to your mixing bowl, and you'll see what I mean!